 Meaning and History

 The group, easily identifiable worldwide by its original Got7 logo, started as an experiment.
 Therefore, the participants were gathered in different ways.
 JYP Entertainment personally invited some after auditions, and scouts in various cities worldwide found others.
-One became a member of the group thanks to a dance school; another went abroad for an audition, and two were actors and debuted as a duo.
+One became a member of the group through a dance school; another went abroad for an audition; and two were actors who debuted as a duo.
 Four performers joined the collective after a reality show.
 That is, each of the guys came to the boy band in their own way.
-In the end, there were seven of them, which became decisive for their identity.
+In the end, there were seven of them, a number that became decisive for their identity.
 The fact is that in the East, the number 7 is considered lucky, and the group’s name actually means: “seven lucky people gathered together.”

 What is Got7?